Our top pick for

 TTM: trailing 12 months

-There are currently 1.3 million World Acceptance Corporation shares held short by investors – that's known as World Acceptance Corporation's "short interest".
-This figure is 3.7% down from 1.4 million last month.
+There are currently 692,169 World Acceptance Corporation shares held short by investors – that's known as World Acceptance Corporation's "short interest".
+This figure is 0.1% up from 691,170 last month.

 There are a few different ways that this level of interest in shorting World Acceptance Corporation shares can be evaluated.

-A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against World Acceptance Corporation.
+A SIR above 20% would generally be considered very high, pointing to a pessimistic outlook for the share price, with a discouraging number of investors currently willing to bet against World Acceptance Corporation.

 Find out more about how you can short World Acceptance Corporation stock.